HBharucha/cse15l-lab-reports/lab1report.md

 1. Example of using the command with no arguments.
    ![Image](catNoPath.png)
-   * The working directory was the root directory
+   * The working directory was the home directory
    * Nothing printed because the cat command expects a file to print the contents of
    * The output is an error because after running cat without any arguments the terminal breaks and you cannot run any other commands.
 2. Example of using the command with a path to a directory as an argument.